Farming is the dominant economic activity of the world’s poor. One Acre Fund makes that activity significantly more productive.

 One Acre Fund supplies a complete service bundle of seeds and fertilizer, financing, training, and market facilitation – and they deliver these services within walking distance of the hundreds of thousands of rural farmers they serve.

 One Acre Fund began in East Africa, and they currently work in Kenya, Rwanda, Burundi, and Tanzania.
-They’ve served more than 300,000 farmers, helping them grow their income by an average of US$135 per year.
+As at 2017, they served more than 600,000 farmers, helping them grow their income by an average of US$171 per year.

 By 2020, One Acre Fund will serve at least one million farm families, representing more than five million people.
 And these farmers will produce enough surplus food to feed another five million of their neighbors.